 Some recipes will also call for chamomile flowers as a reportedly "secret" ingredient that Celis used in the original Hoegaarden recipe.
 He debunked this in later interviews indicating that coriander and bitter orange peel was all that he ever used.

 Want to start a never-ending debate amongst brewers?
-Ask them if a Belgian Wit (or any other beer for that matter) should be served with a slice of lemon or orange.
-(There's no right or wrong answer)
+Ask them if a Witbier (or any other beer for that matter) should be served with a slice of lemon or orange.
+(This is a trick question as there's no right or wrong answer)

 I first brewed this on August 5, 2013 (batch #160) and a few times since then.
 Brew up a batch and let me know how you like it!